erudit/erudit-ps-documentation/docs/source/tagset/element-pub-date.rst

             It is not necessary to have the attribute ``@publication-format`` when the attribute ``@date-type`` has the value **collection**.
 See the examples bellow.

 For Érudit PS will be mandatory to have at least one ``<pub-date>`` element inside :ref:`element-article-meta` with the publication date defined by the journal periodicity and expressed by the attribute ``@date-type=collection``.
 The article and journal publishing dates may differs for many reasons.

 .. note::

-    The use of the attribute ``@pub-type`` is deprecated in JATS 1.1, and consequently it is not accepted in :term:`Érudit PS`.
+    The use of the attribute ``@pub-type`` is deprecated in :term:`NISO JATS Journal Archiving DTD` specifications, and consequently it is not accepted in :term:`Érudit PS`.

 Examples: